alexKleider/phInfo/README.md

         ./create-server.sh

 Wait for a few minutes for your server (in my case it's the `Pi`) to reboot and then test by connecting your wifi to the server.
-Pointing your browser to `library.lan` should take you to the pathagar home page.
+Once your machine is connected to the server's wifi access point, pointing your browser to `library.lan` should take you to the pathagar home page.
 Pointing to `rachel.lan` should take you to the static content.